 In the third of our articles to help you get your property sold we will explore the last of the three most important words in real estate – Availability.
-If you’re just joining in catch-up by reading out first and second articles of this series.
+If you’re just joining in catch up by reading the first and second articles of this series.
 Just because your property is on the market does not mean it is available for an easy and successful showing.

 The local Multiple Listing Service (MLS) passes property details on to many other major real estate marketing internet sites like Realtor.com.
 Other Realtors who want to attract Buyers to work with will also feature your home on their own websites.
 This increases exposure and makes your property more available to potential buyers.

 Many Realtors plan ahead and book showing appointments at least half a day in advance.
 Some Buyer agents plan even further ahead.
 They are busy people, so help them to help you.
 When they or their office calls to arrange a showing do everything you can to have your property ‘show home ready’.
 Here is another thought.
 Realtors who like how easy it is to view your home, and who like what they see (even if their current Buyer doesn’t) will want to show it to other potential Buyers.
 They will keep showing it and that will increase the chances of selling.
 If they get the impression a property is difficult to show, they stop trying.
 That reduces the chances of selling.
 Availability is essential to a speedy sale.

 When there is a showing, do not be there.
 Go shopping, go for a walk, do anything that takes you out of the house.
 Buyers want to mooch around, open drawers, look inside closets, and test the faucets.
 They want to get a good feel for what might become their new home.
 If they know you are there, watching and listening, they might not spend enough time imagining where they would put their furniture, or talking about something that matters to them.